Azure-Samples/secure-tunneling-azure-relay/README.md

     ![web-server](docs/assets/web-server.png)

-    If you are using a different protocol, use the appropriate client tool to access the service running on the device.
+    If you are using a different protocol, use the appropriate client tool to confirm access to the service running on the device.
+For example, using SSH:
+    ```bash
+    ssh <username>@localhost
+    ```

 ### Call the Azure Function to create a connection to the device